TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 16/Jeremiah 16.20.md

 ---

-Shall a man make unto himself gods, which yet are no gods?
+Shall a man make to himself gods, which yet are no gods?